Janssen files suit in U.S. to block sale of Samsung Bioepis' Remicade copy

 Analysts say biotech makers face increasing competition from firms such as Samsung Bioepis, which make biosimilar copies of Remicade and other drugs and sell them for cheaper.
 The IMS Institute for Healthcare Informatics say biosimilars could save healthcare systems in the United States and Europe's top 5 markets as much as 98 billion euros ($108.79 billion) by 2020.

-Samsung Bioepis, part of South Korea's top conglomerate Samsung Group, develops copies of complex biotech drugs and has found early success in beating rivals to market with its versions of some of the world's top selling drugs.
+Samsung Bioepis, part of South Korea's top conglomerate Samsung Group [SAGR.UL], develops copies of complex biotech drugs and has found early success in beating rivals to market with its versions of some of the world's top selling drugs.